Family Educational Rights

-Liberty will normally supply the requested document(s) to the student within two business days.
+FERPA requires that educational agencies and institutions comply with a request within a reasonable period of time, but not more than 45 days after receipt of a request.
 A copy of the document will normally be provided to the student in the same fashion as it was requested.

 There are certain items in which Liberty will not supply a copy without a special exception granted by the Registrar (i.e. transcripts from other institutions).
 It's expected that if a student needs a copy of a transcript from another institution that they will request it from the institution itself.

-An email request from an address other than your Liberty account will be returned to you unfulfilled.
+- An email request from an address other than your Liberty account will be returned to you unfulfilled.
 It must come from your Liberty account.

-Please be specific as to the document(s) you would like to view when making your request.
+- Please be specific as to the document(s) you would like to view when making your request.